andrew/ultimate-awesome/README.md

 - [awesome-nextui](https://github.com/avalynndev/awesome-nextui) - A curated list of awesome things related to nextUI.
 - [awesome-kassel](https://github.com/AwesomeCities/awesome-kassel) - Kassel is :100:% awesome! :beers:🍾🤘.
 - [awesome-nas](https://github.com/AwesomeDog/awesome-nas) - A curated list of NAS(Network-attached storage) resources and projects.
+- [awesome-open-source-math-tools](https://github.com/awesomelistsio/awesome-open-source-math-tools) - A curated list of open-source tools, libraries, and resources for mathematical computations, covering areas such as linear algebra, calculus, numerical methods, optimization, and visualization.
 - [awesome-brisa](https://github.com/brisa-build/awesome-brisa) - A collection of awesome things regarding Brisa ecosystem.
 - [Awesome-Causal-Discovery](https://github.com/CharonWangg/Awesome-Causal-Discovery) - An awesome list of Causality and Machine Learning related papers, books and other resources.
 - [awesome-scisci](https://github.com/CollectiveReview/awesome-scisci) - A curated list of awesome Science of science resources, libraries and platforms.